in your browser.

 : Another talent that puts resource management in the player's control.
 It allows you to consume Bone Shield charges to generate Runic Power and put a shield on yourself.
 Unfortunately, the talent has strong anti-synergy with

 , along with resulting in an overall loss of Runic Power compared to playing without it.
-Despite the considerable buff in Patch 7.1.5, it is still very bad.
 Avoid this talent.

 : Decreases the cooldown on

-by 30 seconds (to 90 seconds in Patch 7.1.5), as well as applying a slow effect to your
+by 30 seconds, as well as applying a slow effect to your

 Death and Decay